Quran Vs Bible – Difference Between Quran and Bible

 Is the Quran the Same as the Bible?

-“Is the Quran the same as the Bible?” is one of the most frequently asked questions.
-Both books are regarded as divine revelations, but they differ much in reality.
-The Quran is viewed as the last and unalterable word of Allah (God), encased in its exact form since its divine revelation over 1,400 years ago.
-In contrast, the Bible has undergone various translations, modifications, and interpretations over centuries, leading many to question its original authenticity.
+This is one of the most frequently asked questions.
+Both books are regarded as divine revelations, but they differ much in reality and structure.
+The first book is viewed as the last and unalterable word of Allah (God), encased in its exact form since its divine revelation over 1,400 years ago.
+In contrast, the other book has undergone various translations, modifications, and interpretations over centuries, leading many to question its original authenticity.

 Does the Quran Mention the Bible?

-Indeed the Quran references other scriptures, including the Holy Bible, Tawrat (Torah), and Zabur (Psalms).
-However, The Quran states that the core messages given to earlier prophets were tampered with over time.
-This is why Muslims hold the belief that the original Injil (Gospel) was a true revelation of Allah, but the present day Bible is a product of human alteration.
+Indeed it references other scriptures, Tawrat (Torah), and Zabur (Psalms).
+However, it states that the core messages given to earlier prophets were tampered with over time.
+This is why Muslims hold the belief that the original Injil (Gospel) was a true revelation of Allah, but the present day holy book of Christians is a product of human alteration.
 The religious oligarchs of that time modified these holy Books according to their interests.

-What Does the Quran Say About the Bible and Christians?
+What Does the Quran Say About the New Testament and Christians?

-The Quran refers to Christians as ‘People of the Book’ stating that they should be respected.
+It refers to Christians as ‘People of the Book’ stating that they should be respected.
 The text, however, also cautions that the original teachings of Prophet Isa (peace be upon him) have suffered deviations over the centuries.
-Following the final revelation is emphasized in the Quran because it both validates and rectifies earlier scriptures.
+Following the final revelation to Hazrat Muhammad (SAWW) because it both validates and rectifies earlier scriptures and explains the authority.

 Is Moses Mentioned in the Quran?

-Yes, Prophet Moses is mentioned in Quran, as a matter of fact, he is the most mentioned Prophet in Quran, even more than the Holy Prophet Muhammad (PBUH.
+Yes, and as a matter of fact, Prophet Moses is the most mentioned Prophet in Quran, even more than the Holy Prophet Muhammad (PBUH.
 Moses has been mentioned 136 times in Quran on various stages.

 Is Jesus Mentioned in the Quran?

-Indeed, Jesus (Prophet Isa, peace be upon him) is mentioned in the Quran many times.
+Yes, Jesus (Prophet Isa, peace be upon him) is mentioned on various occasions.
 He is a revered Prophet as well and was born to Maryam (Mary, peace be upon her) through miraculous means.
 In Islam, unlike Christianity, Jesus is not regarded as the son of God but rather a messenger of Allah who preached the oneness of God because Islam is monotheistic religion and it doesn’t tolerate addition of anyone to the divine authority of God (Allah).

 Bible vs Quran: Key Differences

-• Authenticity & Preservation: The Quran has never changed from the moment it was revealed, in contrast to the Bible which has had numerous changes made to it.
+- Authenticity & Preservation: The Quran has never changed from the moment it was revealed, in contrast to New Testament, which has had numerous changes made to it.

-• Concept of God: There is complete monotheism taught in the Quran unlike some denominations of Christianity which have the doctrine of the Trinity.
+- Concept of God: There is complete monotheism taught in the holy book of Muslims unlike some denominations of Christianity which have the doctrine of the Trinity.

-• Revelation & Language: The Quran was revealed in Arabic and remains in its original form, whereas the Bible has been modified or altered into various languages with differences in meaning.
+- Revelation & Language: The Quran was revealed in Arabic and remains in its original form, but other holy book has been modified or altered into various languages with differences in meaning.

 Gog and Magog in the Quran and Bible:

-Gog and Magog are mentioned in both the Quran and the Bible in the context of some catastrophic event.
-As per the Quran, they will appear before the Day of Judgement as a corrupt force capable of wreaking havoc.
-In the Bible, they are set to feature in end-time prophecies.
+Gog and Magog are mentioned in both holy Books in the context of some catastrophic event.
+As per the muslims, they will appear before the Day of Judgement as a corrupt force capable of wreaking havoc.
+In the Testament, they are set to feature in end-time prophecies.
 Nevertheless, the speculations are numerous.

 Is the Bible Older Than the Quran?

-Yes, the Bible is much older than the Quran.
+Yes, it is much older.
 The Old Testament dates back thousands of years whereas the New Testament was written after Jesus (peace be upon him).
-The Quran was revealed much later, in the 7th century CE, as the complete and ultimate message or word from Allah.
+The Muslim’s holy Book was revealed much later, in the 7th century CE, as the complete and ultimate message or word from Allah.

-Does the Quran Say the Bible Is True?
+Does the Quran Say the New Testament Is True?

-The Quran acknowledges the other divine books Torah, Psalms, and Gospel as divine revelations but clarifies that the current versions have been altered significantly.
-Muslims believe that the Quran corrects and finalizes Allah’s message in true essence.
+It does acknowledges the other divine books Torah, Psalms, and Gospel as divine revelations but clarifies that the current versions have been altered significantly.
+Muslims believe that it corrects and finalizes Allah’s message in true essence and also explains the important events of the past in unbiased manner.

 Conclusion:

-Both the Bible and the Quran are important religious texts, but their differences in preservation, beliefs, and interpretation distinguishes them.
-Unlike the Bible which has gone through various revisions, the Quran is unchanged and considered the ultimate revelation, or kalam, for Muslims.
-Understanding the message of the Quran requires one to learn its language.
-Our online classes offers different structured lessons of Quran or Islamic studies in various languages enabling you to read and understand the Quran as it was revealed.
+Both the holy Books are important religious texts, but their differences in preservation, beliefs, and interpretation distinguishes them.
+The Quran remains in original fine shape but the others have gone gone through various revisions. the holy book of Muslims is unchanged and considered the ultimate revelation, or kalam, for Muslims.
+Understanding the message of it requires one to learn its language.
+Our online best quran classes offers different structured lessons or Islamic studies in various languages enabling you to read and understand in precise manner as it was revealed.
 Understanding these differences is crucial for interfaith discussions and deeper knowledge about these sacred texts

 One Comment